-Input C ommands ^KPS Set the keyboard passthru.
-Syntax: "'^KPS-<pass data="">'" Variable: pass data:</pass> ^VKS Send one or more virtual key strokes to the G4 application.
+Input C Input Commands ^KPS Set the keyboard passthru.
+Syntax: "'^KPS-<pass data="">'" Variable: pass data:</pass> ^VKS Disables the keyboard passthru to the Master.
+Send one or more virtual key strokes to the G4 application.
 Key presses and key releases are not distinguished except in the case of CTRL, ALT, and SHIFT.
-Refer to the Embedded Codes table on page 115 that defines special characters which can be included with the string but may not be represented by the ASCII character set.
-Syntax: "'^VKS-<string>'" Variable:</string>
+Refer to the Embedded Codes table on page 115 that defines special characters which can be included with the string but may not be represented by the ASCII character set Syntax: "'^VKS-<string>'"</string> Variable: string = Only 1 string per command/only one stroke per command.
+Example: SEND_COMMAND Panel, "'^VKS-'8" Sends out the keystroke 'backspace' to the G4 application.